Brigid Goddess and Her Beautiful Celtic History

 The symbolism behind Brigid can sometimes be mysterious and contradictory, which creates a beautifully complex Goddess.
 Brigid is the Goddess of poetry, divination, knowledge, creativity, and the anvil and forge (smithing).

-Not only is she a Goddess of battle, fire, and death, but also healing, fertility, love, sacred wells, and water.
+She is a Goddess of battle, fire, and death, yet also healing, fertility, love, sacred wells, and water.
 She protects domesticated animals, cemeteries, and abandoned children while simultaneously defying authority.

 Sanas Cormaic (aka Cormac’s Glossary) is a tenth-century compendium of Irish oral history written by Irish bishop and king Cormac mac Cuilennáin, who died in the Battle of Bellaghmoon in 908.
 The Sanas Cormaic shares the stories and history of many Gods and Goddesses, which is helpful when studying Irish mythology.